 - Letting the rice cool before adding it to the sushi bake helps preserve its texture and prevents the dish from becoming mushy.

-- I serve any extra vegan Japanese mayo on the side in case anyone wants to add more.
+- Serve extra vegan Japanese mayo on the side if anyone wants to add more.

 - Moistening your hands or spoon with cold water prevents the rice from sticking, making the process smoother and cleaner when you layer your casserole.